Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/functions-with-multiple-parameters.rst

 Since people are not always great at keeping things in order, many programming languages (but not all, for example `C++ does not do this <https://stackoverflow.com/questions/38076786/why-c-doesnt-support-named-parameter>`_) let you pass multiple parameters to functions using "parameteres by keyword".
 This means that you actually give each parameter a name and then refer to this name when you are passing the values to the function, so there is no confusion about what value is going where.

-In the example below, I have a function that can calculate the quadratic formula.
-Is is important to keep all three (3) parameters organzied, or you will not get the correct answer.
+In the example below, I have a function that can calculate the area of a rectangle.
+Is is important to keep all two (2) parameters organzied, or you will not get the correct answer.
 To do this each parameter will be given a name:

 .. tabs::